Case Study from a Trust

 "Our students are out of mainstream education for various reasons; they might suffer from anxiety or other mental health issues.
 Others simply just don't like school.
 But our objective is very clear: we want to our students back into mainstream education."

-Objectives: To use the EDVirtual (Virtual classroom) to help educate, support and offer safeguarding for a range of students with both the schools and EDLounge teaching and support staff.
+Objectives: To use the EDVirtual (Virtual classroom) to help educate, support and offer safeguarding for a range of students with both the schools and EDClass teaching and support staff.

-Methodology: To follow a unique learning pathway specially designed for each student in English and Maths whilst getting virtual support on line by a safeguarding mentor (at the school) and getting online support regarding lessons (within EDLounge).
+Methodology: To follow a unique learning pathway specially designed for each student in English and Maths whilst getting virtual support online by a safeguarding mentor (at the school) and getting online support regarding lessons (within EDClass).

-Success: Two of the students asked to come back into centre and have been successfully reintegrated
+Success: Two of the students asked to come back into the centre and have been successfully reintegrated!

 "The results have been incredible.
 Two of our students have recently informed us that they want return to mainstream education.
 With a virtual classroom, we're able to ensure our students receive classwork and homework regularly, and we can monitor their progress and give them the support they need, so that when the time comes, the transition back into the classroom goes smoothly."